 About the author

-Hi all!
-My name is Leo, and I am a senior in Mather House studying government with a secondary in statistics.
-Originally from Seoul, I moved to the US at a young age and grew up in Katy, Texas ...
+Hi!
+My name is Leo and I’m a senior living Mather House studying government with a secondary in statistics.
+Originally from Katy, TX (right next to Houston, TX), my time at Harvard has also...
 View full profile